department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

      <li class="process-step list-three">
          Gather these documents:
        <ul>
          <li>A photocopy of the insured person’s death certificate, showing the date and cause of death.
-An original copy of the decertificate isn’t required. </li>
+You don't need to provide an original copy of the death certificate. </li>
          <li>
            A copy of your military discharge papers (DD214 or other separation documents)